ykurochkin-lohika-tix/star-wars-planets/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+## Tasks for version 1.1.0
+- add more unit tests
+- add models, now dtos are used only
+- find a cool design and add an adaptive layout
+- implement request pagination

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.